Nordiii/audio-duration-until-stream-setting/README.md

 ![](https://img.shields.io/badge/Foundry-v10-informational)

-# Sound Time To Stream Setting
+# Audio duration until stream setting

 Usually only music with a length of 10 Minutes or more are streamed.